Maum meditation is a relatively new meditation technique. It was founded in 1996 by Korean Woo Myung in South Korea.

 1: The first stage of maum meditation aims to create oneness between the practitioner and the universe.
 To do this stage, sit comfortably on a meditation cushion or yoga mat.
 Now visualise the death of your physical body and imagine your soul floating off into space.

-2: The second stage of muam meditation gets the practitioner to recognise “False Mind.”
+2: The second stage gets the practitioner to recognise “False Mind.”
 This stage moves you past feelings, emotions and thoughts.
 To do this, imagine that you are in space and there is a black hole next to you.
 Now visualise yourself throwing your emotions and thoughts into this black hole.
 Now throw your spiritual self into the black hole.

 3: This stage destroys your emotions and memories.
 To do it, imagine that you are putting everything that defines you (your possessions and such) onto a conveyor belt.
 Visualise your possessions moving along the conveyor belt into a fire.
 They are destroyed.